Dealing with pests, including human ones, in suburban Phoenix from 1993 to today

 Pest control is part of life.
 I don't expect to live in a world without pests, because that would be unrealistic, but around my neighborhood I'll see what I can do to get them to go away.

-Image at the top of this post: In my backyard in 1994, just beginning to learn the importance of pest control.
+Image at the top of this post: In my backyard in 1994.

 Become a PhD (Phoenix History Detective) with Brad today on Patreon!